 The decrease in budgeted electric levelized costs is primarily driven by an increase in highly cost-effective savings expected in 2025 from commercial and industrial programs, including business lighting projects and some large commercial projects.
 These are some of the lowest-cost savings across our portfolio of offers.
+NEEA savings, which are relatively inexpensive, are also expected to increase.

-Our 2025 budget includes a modest increase in electric weighted average measure life across programs from 13.8 years to 14.3 years, which reflects more lifetime savings from measures and effectively decreases the levelized cost of programs, all else equal.
+Our 2025 budget includes a modest increase in electric weighted average measure life across programs from 13.8 years to 14.1 years, which reflects more lifetime savings from measures and effectively decreases the levelized cost of programs, all else equal.
 In addition, Energy Trust's discount rate, which reflects the time value of money, changed from 4.6% in 2024 to 4.1% for 2025.
 A decrease in the discount rate lowers the levelized cost of programs, since savings realized in the future from measures installed in 2025 will retain a higher value to the utility system.
 Energy Trust uses a single organization-wide blended discount rate.
 This is calculated using individual discount rates provided directly by each of the five funding utilities, blended according to each utility's projected 2025 expenditures from the Final 2024 Budget and 2024/2025 Action Plan.